fromothers/www.maxhallinan.com/posts/_drafts/2018-01-10-state-machines.md

 But when will the cache change its current state?
 The cache will change its state in response to a `CacheEvent`.
-Our cache will respond to three events: the start of a request to the remote data source, and the resolution of that request to an error or data.
+Our cache will respond to three events: the start of a request to the remote data source and resolutions of that request to an error or data.

 ```elm
 type CacheEvent a b